New to billing and payments? Start with the basics.

 Update home address in PAC:

 Stipends for international students are processed through the University Payroll System.
-During this time, when offices are physically closed, international student stipends without direct deposit information will be mailed to the recipient’s home address in PAC.
-Follow the following stept to update your home address in PAC:
+Please follow the following steps to update your home address in PAC:

 1) Log in to My.Columbia.edu